Environmental Management

 3. Reduce environmental impact

-We will promote the efficient utilization of energy and resources and appropriate management and recycle of wastes and hazardous chemicals, work hard to reduce our environmental impact through the lifecycles of products and services, and realize a recycling-oriented society.
+We will promote the efficient utilization of energy and resources and appropriate management and recycling of wastes and hazardous chemicals, work hard to reduce our environmental impact through the lifecycles of products and services, and realize a recycling-oriented society.

 4. Coexist with nature